MSI vs ASUS laptops: Which brand should you go with?

 Gaming performance is decent for an entry-level gaming laptop.
 Ryzen 5 3550H can match Core i5-8300H, which means it won’t be a bottleneck in any game.
 Gaming performance is solid.
 You’ll be able to play modern AAA titles with high details at about 40 frames per second.
 On the other hand, esports and multiplayer titles will run smoothly as butter.
 Overall, this model packs a mighty punch for the price and is an excellent choice for gamers on a budget.

 The MSI GF63 Thin 9SC-614 is more expensive than the ASUS TUF FX505DT but it does come with a few upgrades.
 First of all, you get double the storage with 512 GB of SSD storage.
 Next, you get aluminum chassis and a slightly better keyboard.
 The case creaks and flex but it’s better than the ASUS model.

 The screen is okayish.
-Low brightness accompanied by shallow colors and low color accuracy.
+Low brightness is accompanied by shallow colors and low color accuracy.
 1080p and only 60 Hz aren’t something to be excited about.
-Finally, contrast is solid but the response time is slow.
+Finally, the contrast is solid but the response time is slow.

 The battery is bad, especially when gaming.
 But performance is where the MSI GF63 shines.
 Fast Core i5-9300H CPU is a bit faster than the Ryzen 5 found on the ASUS laptop.

 Paired with 8 gigs of RAM and GTX 1650 it offers the same performance as the other model in this comparison.
-Which is great since you’ll be able to play AAA games on decent settings and esports titles at full 60fps.
+This is great since you’ll be able to play AAA games on decent settings and esports titles at full 60fps.